Facts about Dr. Seuss

-Perhaps the 20th century’s most famous author for children, Dr. Seuss wrote and illustrated nearly 50 books of quirky children’s verse during his lifetime.
-His books were famous for their funny rhymes and whimsical characters; among Suess’s most famous titles are The Cat in the Hat (1957), Green Eggs and Ham (1960), Horton Hears a Who (1954) and One Fish, Two Fish, Red Fish, Blue Fish (1960).
+Dr. Seuss wrote and illustrated nearly 50 books of quirky children’s verse during his lifetime, becoming one of the 20th century’s most famous English-language authors for children.
+His books were famous for their funny rhymes and whimsical characters; among Dr. Suess’s most famous titles are The Cat in the Hat (1957), Green Eggs and Ham (1960), Horton Hears a Who (1954) and One Fish, Two Fish, Red Fish, Blue Fish (1960).

 Born Theodore Seuss Geisel — Seuss was his mother’s maiden name — he began using pseudonyms for his drawings while a student at Dartmouth University.
 He graduated in 1925, and settled on the name “Dr. Seuss” a few years later.
 He spent a decade doing drawings for advertising and various publications until the arrival of his first book, And to Think That I Saw It on Mulberry Street, in 1937.

-His 1957 story How the Grinch Stole Christmas was made into 1966 animated TV special (directed by Chuck Jones) and a 2000 feature film starring Jim Carrey as the Grinch.
+Dr. Seuss’s 1957 story How the Grinch Stole Christmas may now be his most famous book: It was made into 1966 animated TV special (directed by Chuck Jones) and a 2000 feature film starring Jim Carrey as the Grinch.
 Dr. Seuss was awarded a Pulitzer Prize in 1984 “for his special contribution over nearly half a century to the education and enjoyment of America’s children and their parents.”